Frequently Asked Q’s

 Though I'm not an SEO (Search Engine Optimization) expert, I have gotten myself to the top 1st, 2nd or 3rd slot on Google's search page for specific keywords I chose to associate my website with.

 That being said, Google rankings are constantly changing, so maintaining that ranking takes constant tweaking.
 It took years of constant work editing my website, blogging consistently and renaming every single image on my website to get on page 1 for those keywords.
-I've also created a small network of backlinks to my website through referrals, or collaborations, (plus soooo much more), and over that time Google has ranked me higher and higher for my efforts.
+I've also created a small network of backlinks to my website through referrals, directories, social media posts & profile links, and collaborations (plus soooo much more).
+Over that time Google has ranked me higher and higher for my efforts.

 Could I get you to the top?
-Maybe; I mean, I got myself there.
+Maybe; I mean, I’ve gotten myself there.
 However, that's not what I specialize in and not what I want to specialize in.
 I'll design your website all day long, but getting it ranked for Google is HARD, TEDIOUS, CONSTANT WORK, so I'd look into hiring an SEO pro if that's your goal.

 Being a responsible website designer, I will implement basic SEO as I design & setup your website, so you'll get the basics with either of my website packages.
 That little bit of work (in comparison to what SEO experts do) won't get you to #1 on page 1 though; sorry!

 Have a question you don't see here?
 Ask it!